Glossary

 USDC

 USDC stands for United States Dollar Coin.
-USDC is a stablecoin pegged to the United States dollar.
-It is managed by Circle.
+It is a USD-pegged stablecoin issued by Circle.

 USDT